Things That I Wish I Had Learned in School

 It would have been nice to learn how to properly use an oven, a dishwasher, and other basic kitchen tools as well as learn how to properly cook meat, safely chop vegetables, and even make a Thanksgiving dinner.
 I also would have liked to have learned:

-How to learn measurements and follow a recipe.
+- How to measure and weigh food and follow a recipe.

-These were all things that I was lacking in my home economics classes and were things that I had to learn on my own through trial and error..
+These were all things that I was lacking in my home economics classes and were skills that I had to learn on my own through trial and error.

-Moving out is more than just setting up your things in a new space.
+Moving out is more than just putting your things in a new space.
 You won't even be settled in for a week before you realize how little you know about taking care of your own place.
 I should have known how to:

-We all have landlords and people that we could call in times of crisis, but the more independent you are, the less panicked you’ll be when something breaks.
+We all have landlords and people that we can call in times of crisis, but the more independent you are, the less panicked you’ll be when something breaks.

 Maybe vacations and travel are not that important, but adulthood is about mastering your independence while learning to have fun once in a while.
 We spend hours in history and geography classes learning about world events, but no one ever encourages us to go there and see these places for ourselves.
 Wouldn't it be nice to have a class that would teach you how to: